Nutrition | MTM Blog

 Preparation as a building block for success

-Strength training challenges your body – meal prep ensures you always have the right nutrients at your fingertips.
-Sunday is a perfect prep day.
-Two to three hours are enough to prepare the entire week.
-Proteins can be cooked in larger batches, carbohydrates can be pre-cooked, and vegetables can be washed and chopped.
+Strength training challenges your body – meal prep ensures you always have the right nutrients available.
+Sunday is perfect as a prep day.
+Two to three hours are enough to prepare for the whole week.
+Proteins can be cooked in larger quantities, carbohydrates pre-cooked, and vegetables washed and chopped.

-Frozen chicken breast, several dozen eggs, oatmeal, and quinoa should always be on hand.
-Supplements provide quick supplies when time is short.
-Frozen vegetables are a useful addition to your supplies.
+Frozen chicken breast fillets, several dozen eggs, rolled oats, and quinoa should always be on hand.
+Supplements ensure a quick supply when time is short.
+Frozen vegetables are a useful addition to your pantry.

 Practical implementation

-A container system with glass containers for hot meals and separate dressings simplifies organization.
-Portion-based division saves time counting calories.
-A protein power bowl made with 125g of cooked chicken breast, 100g of quinoa, and mixed vegetables provides about 35g of protein per serving.
+A container system with glass containers for hot food and separate dressings makes organization easier.
+Portion control saves time when counting calories.
+A protein power bowl made with 125g of cooked chicken breast, 100g of quinoa, and mixed vegetables provides approximately 35g of protein per serving.

-Overnight oats made from 80g of oats, 250ml of plant-based milk, and a scoop of vegan protein supplemented with berries, nuts, or seeds also contain around 35g of protein and can easily be prepared four days in advance.
+Overnight oats made from 80g of rolled oats, 250ml of plant-based milk and a scoop of vegan protein, supplemented with berries, nuts or seeds, also reach around 35g of protein and can easily be prepared four days in advance.

 Water as a performance booster

-Adequate fluid intake is just as important to your fitness diet as macronutrients.
+Adequate hydration is just as important for your fitness nutrition as macronutrients.
 Dehydration inhibits protein synthesis and impairs training performance.
-Your daily water requirement is 35ml per kilogram of body weight, plus 500-750ml per hour of training.
+Your daily water requirement is 35 ml per kilogram of body weight, plus 500-750 ml per hour of training.

 Develop optimal drinking habits

-You should start your day with two glasses of water in the morning.
-Drinking them every two hours throughout the day will help maintain your fluid balance.
-During muscle training, small sips every 15-20 minutes are optimal.
-Lemon slices, cucumber, or fresh herbs like mint add flavor without the calories.
+You should start your day with two glasses of water.
+Drinking every two hours throughout the day helps maintain a stable fluid balance.
+During strength training, small sips every 15-20 minutes are ideal.
+Lemon slices, cucumber, or fresh herbs like mint add flavor to your water without the calories.

 Why eating too little is worse than eating too much

-Too few calories slows muscle growth.
+Too few calories hinder muscle growth.
 Many women eat too little for fear of weight gain.
-However, building muscle without a calorie surplus remains virtually impossible.
+However, building muscle without a calorie surplus remains practically impossible.
 Protein timing is often ignored; concentrating all protein in one meal is suboptimal.
-Distributing it evenly throughout the day maximizes utilization.
+Distributing it evenly throughout the day maximizes absorption.

 Supplements are sometimes overrated.
-They are valuable additions, but they can never replace real food.
-The foundation from natural sources must be right.
-Lack of patience often leads to giving up.
+They are valuable additions, but can never replace real food.
+The foundation of your diet from natural sources must be solid.
+A lack of patience often leads to giving up.
 Building muscle takes months, not weeks.
 Consistency and trust in the process are crucial.

 Apply corrective measures

 A protein-rich diet forms the foundation, but success lies in the details.
-Combine high-quality protein-rich foods with intelligent supplementation with MTM supplements.
-A calorie surplus of 200-500 kcal daily creates the basis.
-Add to that 1.6-2.2 g of protein per kilogram of body weight, spread over 4-5 meals throughout the day.
+Combine high-quality protein-rich foods with intelligent supplementation using MTM Supplements.
+A daily calorie surplus of 200-500 kcal creates the basis.
+This is supplemented with 1.6-2.2g of protein per kilogram of body weight, distributed across 4-5 meals throughout the day.

-In the first two weeks, you'll lay the foundation.
+In the first two weeks, you'll lay the groundwork.
 Calculate your calorie needs and buy protein-rich foods.
 Order supplements and establish a meal prep system.
-Use weeks 3-4 to optimize.
-Adjust portion sizes, fine-tune timing, and experiment with healthy protein combinations.
+Use weeks 3-4 for optimization.
+Adjust portion sizes, refine timing, and experiment with healthy protein combinations.

 The second and third months are for fine-tuning.
-Document your progress and adjust if you hit plateaus.
-If necessary, incorporate strategies for reducing body fat into your plan.
+Document your progress and adjust your plan if you hit a plateau.
+If necessary, integrate strategies for reducing body fat into your plan.

-The question of what foods best support muscle building isn't a short-term diet decision, but a lifestyle one.
-With the right fitness nutrition and high-quality MTM, you lay the foundation for lifelong health and strength.
+The question of what food best supports muscle growth isn't a short-term diet decision, but a lifestyle choice.
+With the right fitness nutrition and high-quality MTM (Mechanical Training Method), you lay the foundation for lifelong health and strength.
 Strength training and nutrition go hand in hand.
-Invest equally in both areas, and you'll be amazed at what your body can achieve.
+Invest in both equally, and you'll be amazed at what your body is capable of.

 FAQ

-1. How much protein do I really need per day to build muscle?
+1. How much protein per day do I really need for muscle growth?

-To build muscle, you need 1.6–2.2g of protein per kilogram of body weight daily.
-With intense training, this can be as high as 2.5g.
-A 70kg person should therefore consume 112–154g of protein daily.
-For optimal utilization, divide this amount into 4–5 meals.
+For muscle growth, you need 1.6-2.2g of protein per kilogram of body weight daily.
+With intensive training, this can increase to up to 2.5g.
+A person weighing 70kg should therefore consume 112-154g of protein daily.
+Distribute this amount across 4-5 meals for optimal absorption.

-1. As a woman, can I build muscle as quickly as men?
+1. Can I, as a woman, build muscle as quickly as men?

-1. Are plant proteins as effective as animal proteins?
+1. Are plant-based proteins just as effective as animal-based proteins?

-Yes, if combined correctly.
-MTM's Vegan Protein combines various sources for a complete amino acid profile.
-Ensure adequate intake and supplement specifically with B12, iron, and omega-3 for a complete, protein-rich diet.
+Yes, if they are combined correctly.
+Vegan Protein from MTM combines various sources for a complete amino acid profile.
+Ensure adequate amounts and supplement specifically with B12, iron, and omega-3 for a balanced, protein-rich diet.

 1. When should I take MTM supplements?

 It depends on your goals.
 MTM Amino Electrolyte is ideal during and after muscle training.
 Vegan Protein is perfect as a post-workout shake or snack.
-Supplements intelligently complement your fitness diet, but they are not a substitute for balanced meals.
+Supplements intelligently complement your fitness diet, but they don't replace balanced meals.

 1. Can I build muscle and lose fat at the same time?

-Yes, it's possible, especially as a beginner.
+Yes, especially for beginners, this is possible.
 Maintain a moderate calorie deficit of 200-300 calories with a high protein intake of 2.2-2.5g per kilogram.
-Reducing body fat and building muscle at the same time requires more patience, but the results are sustainable.
+Reducing body fat and building muscle simultaneously requires more patience, but the results are sustainable.

-The "anabolic window" after training exists, but it's longer than previously thought—about 2-3 hours.
+The "anabolic window" after training does exist, but it lasts longer than previously thought – about 2-3 hours.
 More important is the total amount of protein consumed throughout the day.
-Healthy protein combinations help keep your intake consistent.
+Healthy protein combinations help to maintain a consistent supply.

 Previous